 My research explores how property is practiced in everyday life.
 The current wave of development and policy interventions intended to increase land tenure security and women's property rights globally warrant a renewed investigation of what property means in situated contexts, how people make property real in place through relationships to others, and how the possibilities for making claims may become circumscribed by increasing land pressures.
 Specifically, my dissertation research explores how Limba women in northern Sierra Leone make claims to personal kitchen gardens in a context of recent state land interventions (a conservation area and hydropower dam).
 I seek to understand if and how social position (e.g., age, marital status, lineage) and uneven experiences of land pressure alter or constrain how women make property claims.
 While the broader purpose of this research is to draw attention to the many socio-material interactions shaping property, this project also aims to center women's narratives on their experiences with land-based development projects.

 Broadly, my interests include: land and resource institutions, agrarian studies, feminist political ecology, the anthropology of development, environmental governance, ethnobotany, African studies, the scholarship of teaching and learning, and the pedagogy of writing in the disciplines.

 - 2020-2021 U.S. Fulbright Researcher to Sierra Leone - U.S. Dept. of State

-- 2020 Dean's Award - Graduate School, University of Georgia
+- 2020 Dean's Award for Social Science Research - Graduate School, University of Georgia

 - 2019 Innovative and Interdisciplinary Research Award - Graduate School, University of Georgia